paolobighignoli/Bayesian-Hierarchichal-Curve-Registration/README.md

 * **Bayesian analysis for the social sciences.** Simon Jackman.
 Wiley, New York (2009).
 * **An Adaptive Metropolis Algorithm.** Heikki Haario, Eero Saksman, Johanna Tamminen.
 Bernoulli Journal (2001).
 * **Flexible Smoothing Using B–Splines and Penalized Likelihood (with discussion).** Eilers, P., and Marx, B. (1996).
 Statistical Science, 11, 1200–1224.
+* **Bayesian P-splines.** Lang, Stefan, and Andreas Brezger.
+Journal of computational and graphical statistics 13.1 (2004): 183-212.